Skip to main content

 The Good Thing About Feeling Bad

-By Addiction, Alcohol rehab, Community, Featured, Longmont Drug Rehab, Mental Health, Misc, Therapy, Treatment
+By Addiction, Alcohol Rehab, Community, Featured, Longmont Drug Rehab, Mental Health, Misc, Therapy, Treatment

 A potentially hollow greeting most of us hear on a near-daily basis: “How are you?” sets us up for failure without question.
 This is because most often we respond with “good,” “fine,” or my personal favorite “living the dream!”
 Unfortunately, the number of times I’ve answered this question I was not actually living the dream, most often I felt quite different on the inside but was too scared to answer their question honestly.
 When we hear this question, we so often have our “real” answer and one that we want to share, and due to social constructs and anxiety, we often avoid sharing any negative or “bad” experience when that is truly where we are at.
 Why do we do this?
 What makes us scared of living up to our authentic selves when given the opportunity by someone to share how we are doing?
 Unless it is the case where this person doesn’t want to know how we truly are doing (DUN DUN DUUUUUN).
 Although this may be true, the underlying experience of the question surrounds an underlying experience that many of us have in common, we don’t want to admit to others that we feel “bad.”